programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 baseMap # this displays the map
 ```

 {% include figure.html filename="en-or-data-into-choropleth-maps-with-python-and-folium-02.gif" alt="Map of the United States showing that map can be moved around and zoom in to see specific regions" caption="Figure 2.
-A basic interactive Folium choropleth map" %}
+A basic interactive Folium choropleth map." %}

 Folium creates interactive maps.
 Users can zoom in and out; using their mouse, they can move the map around to examine the area(s) in which they are most interested.